Monroe, North Carolina

 Monroe is a city in and the county seat of Union County, North Carolina, United States.
-The population increased from 32,797 in 2010 to 34,551 in 2020.
+The population increased from 32,797 in 2010 to 34,551 in 2020, and the 28th most populous city in North Carolina.
 It is within the rapidly growing Charlotte metropolitan area.
 Monroe has a council-manager form of government.

 History

+Early history

 Monroe was founded as a planned settlement.
 In 1843, the first Board of County Commissioners, appointed by the General Assembly, selected an area in the center of the county as the county seat, and Monroe was incorporated that year.
 It was named for James Monroe, the country's fifth president.
 It became a trading center for the agricultural areas of the Piedmont region, which cultivated tobacco.